samverstraete/POP3-to-Gmail/README.md

 Persistent stats are stored in a configurable file (see `stats_file` in `config.yaml`, or the `STATS_FILE` environment variable).
 The `stats_store.js` module records per-account import timestamps and last sync status.
 The store prunes timestamps older than ~400 days to keep the file reasonably small.

-When the status page is not served from localhost, the status page uses a redirect helper to allow completing the OAuth flow — the local callback (http://<host>/oauthcallback) is base64 encoded and appended as `lnk=` to the helper URL.
+When the status page is not served from localhost, the status page uses a redirect helper to allow completing the OAuth flow — the local callback (http://<host>/oauthcallback) is base64 encoded and appended as `data=` to the helper URL.
 Configure that helper with `redirect_uris` in `credentials.json` or set `REDIRECT_HELPER_URL` in the environment.
 For example:

 ```json
 "redirect_uris": [